 By identifying and targeting the biological mechanisms of sleep disorders, it may be possible to expand the range of sleep therapies beyond sedatives, investigators say.

-Jacqueline Lane, PhD, is lead author of the study.
+Jacqueline M. Lane, PhD, from the Center for Human Genetic Research, is lead author of the study.